snapwich/fun-hooks/README.md

 ```

 ### Priority
 You can attach as many `before` or `after` hooks as you'd like to a function.
-The order in which the hooks are ran is
+The order in which the hooks are run is
-dependant on the order they're added or an optional `priority` argument set when creating the hook (which defaults
+dependent on the order they're added or an optional `priority` argument set when creating the hook (which defaults
 to a priority of `10`).

 ```javascript